 Before you leave Logroño make sure you have a hearty breakfast and carry lunch, snacks and plenty of water in your day pack.
-The next town Navarrete is 13 kilometres away with very few opportunities to stock up between.
-Soon after leaving Logrono you will come across the restored ruins of the Hospital de Peregrinos which was founded in 1185 to administer to the Peregrinos (pilgrims) undertaking the Camino.
-Shortly after this arrive in the small town of Navarette.
+The next town Navarrete is 13km away with very few opportunities to stock up between.
+Soon after leaving Logroño you will come across the restored ruins of the Hospital de Peregrinos, which was founded in 1185 to administer to the Peregrinos (pilgrims) undertaking the Camino.

-Navarette is another town where efforts have been made to preserve the original period homes.
-The 16th century Church of Assumption takes a commanding position at the top square.
-On the main road on the other side of town there is another busy square with a number of cafes and restaurants and you may want to stop here for lunch as it is a further 14 km downhill walk into Najera, your final destination for the day.
+Shortly after this you arrive in the small town of Navarrete, another another town where efforts have been made to preserve the original period homes.
+The 16th-century Church of the Assumption takes a commanding position at the top square.
+On the main road on the other side of town, there is another busy square with a number of cafes and restaurants and you may want to stop here for lunch as it is a further 14km downhill walk into Najera, your final destination for the day.

 Historically important, Najera was used by Navarran kings during medieval times after King Garcia Sanchez chose it as his base.
-The town is built on the banks of the river Najerilla and along its banks you will find the Monasterio and Iglesia de Santa María La Real built in 1032.
+The town is built on the banks between the river Najerilla and where you will find the Monasterio and Iglesia de Santa María La Real built in 1032.
 You enter this town via the modern eastern quarter and the old town sandwiched between the river Najerila and the towering rock face that acts as a spectacular backdrop with its ancient Castillo.